excitonlabs/QA472-Draft/docs/overview/pre1.md

 To enable the BNC input, press the BNC button until the LED labelled "B" illuminates.

 ### Balanced connection

-!!! question
-    The silk screen on the top of the chassis says the input impedance is 40 kOhms.

 Balanced sources are relative to audio ground, which is the shield of the BNC connector.
 The hot (+) and cold (&ndash;) pins of the balanced should be connected to the positive (+) and negative (&ndash;) labelled BNC inputs, respectively.
 The input impedance is high, around 110 kOhms.